EveryOneIsGross/Sefirot/README.md

 To run this project, you need to have Python 3 installed on your machine.
 You also need to install the following libraries:

 openai
-random
 pyttsx3
-collections
+python-dotenv
+concurrent

-  `pip install openai random pyttsx3 collections`
+  `pip install openai python-dotenv concurrent`

   To install